Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/smart-retries/README.md

 Smart retry will be attempted whenever the payment fails through the Primary Processor for card transactions.

 Primary processor is a first choice of payment processor for the particular transaction.
-This is evaluated based on the smart routing rules configured in the Hyperswitch dashboard’s routing module.
+This is evaluated based on the smart routing rules configured in the Superstream dashboard’s routing module.

 The flow looks like below.